Jamia Masjid, Srinagar

-The Jamia Masjid (بٔڑ مٔشیٖد) is a Friday mosque located at Nowhatta in the Old City of Srinagar, in the Indian administered union territory of Jammu and Kashmir.
-The mosque was commissioned by Sultan Sikandar in 1394 CE and completed in 1402 CE, at the behest of Mir Mohammad Hamadani, son of Mir Sayyid Ali Hamadani, and is regarded as one of the most important mosques in Kashmir.
-The mosque is located in a central zone in the religio-political life in Srinagar.
-Thronged by Muslims every Friday, it is a prime tourist attraction of the city.
+The Jamia Masjid (بٔڈ مٔشیٖد) is a Friday mosque located at Nowhatta in the Old City of Srinagar, in the Indian union territory of Jammu and Kashmir.
+The mosque was commissioned by Sultan Sikandar in 1394 CE and completed in 1402 CE, at the behest of Mir Mohammad Hamadani, the son of Mir Sayyid Ali Hamadani, and is regarded as one of the most important mosques in Kashmir.
+It is located in a central zone in the religio-political life of Srinagar, and is headed by the mirwaiz of Kashmir.

-The mosque has been the site of anti-India protests over generations, and has become a platform for people to debate and discuss the politics of the Kashmir conflict.
+The mosque has been the site of anti-Indian protests over generations, and has become a platform for people to debate and discuss the politics of the Kashmir conflict.

 History

-Sikh Era (1819–1846 CE)
+Sikh Era (1819–1846)

-For 21 years, the mosque faced closure under the Sikh empire of Maharaja Ranjit Singh beginning in 1819 CE, when the-then Governor of Srinagar, Moti Ram, put curbs on offering prayers in Jamia Masjid.
+For 24 years, the mosque faced closure under the Sikh Empire of maharaja Ranjit Singh beginning in 1819, when the-then governor of Kashmir, Moti Ram, put curbs on offering prayers in Jamia Masjid.
 No prayers were offered and no call for prayers was given from the mosque.
-It was reopened by the Governor Ghulam Muhi-ud-Din in 1843 CE, who spent nearly a lakh and a half of rupees on its repair.
+It was reopened by the governor Shaikh Muhy-ud-Din in 1843, who spent nearly a lakh and a half of rupees on its repair and permitted calling for prayers.
 For 11 years, rulers allowed prayers only on Fridays.
 The mosque was opened for just few hours on Fridays and closed again.